Psychological and Psychoeducational Evaluation for Children and Adolescents

-Neuropsychological evaluations are a scientifically-based way to assess an adolescent’s functioning in domains such as intellect, memory, attention, speed of information processing, and executive functions including impulse control, problem solving, ability to think flexibly, and organization.
+Neuropsychological evaluations are a scientifically-based way to assess a person’s functioning in domains such as intellect, memory, attention, speed of information processing, reading and math abilities, and executive functions including impulse control, problem solving, ability to think flexibly, and organization.
 Some ways that Neuropsychological evaluations can be beneficial include:

 - Identify cognitive problems that are not detected by other kinds of tests (e.g., brain scans, blood tests).

 - Determine diagnoses that may be affecting one’s functioning, including developmental delays, attention deficit hyperactivity disorder, learning disabilities, and autism spectrum disorder

 - Inform psychotherapeutic treatment by identifying appropriate diagnoses and other potential contributing factors such as mood, motivation and medication.